 Biology Placement Exams

-The Biology Placement Exams have been scheduled for Thursday, August 30th from 6pm to 8pm in the Levin Auditorium.
+The Biology Placement Exams have been scheduled for Wednesday, August 28th from 6pm to 8pm, room TBA.
 Students may sit for only 1 exam.
 To register, please email the undergraduate coordintaor (email@example.com) with your PennID number.
 Please remember to bring your PennID to the exam.

 A research-intensive program for Biology majors interested in combining classroom knowledge with a comprehensive and rigorous lab experience.